-For many people with cancer, connecting with others provides emotional support and inspiration during this challenging time.
-Whether it's joining a support group or finding a support buddy , there are several options to try to get the help you need.
+For many people with cancer, connecting with others provides emotional support and inspiration during a challenging time.
+Whether it's joining a support group or finding a support buddy , there are several options to get the help you need.
 Joining an online community makes it easier to connect with others, even if they live far away.

 About online communities